gruntwork-io/toc/README.md

 1. Copy each Gruntwork repo into your private repositories.
 1. You'll also want to copy all the versioned releases (see the `/releases` page for each repo).
 1. For repos that contain pre-built binaries (such as `ssh-grunt` mentioned earlier), you'll want to copy those binaries into the releases as well.
 1. Within each repo, search for any cross-references to other Gruntwork repos.
-Most of our repos are standalone, but some of the Terraform and Go code is shared across repos.
+Most of our repos are standalone, but some of the Terraform and Go code is shared across repos (e.g., our `package-kafka` and `package-zookeeper` repos use `module-asg` under the hood to run an Auto Scaling Group).
 You'll need to update Terraform `source` URLs and Go `import` statements from `github.com/gruntwork-io` to your private Git repo URLs.
 1. You'll want to automate the entire process and run it on a regular schedule (e.g., daily).
 Our repos are updated continuously, both by the Gruntwork team and contributions from our community fo customers (see [our monthly newsletter](https://blog.gruntwork.io/tagged/gruntwork-newsletter) for details), so you'll want to pull in these updates as quickly as you can.

 Once you've done all the above, you can now use the modules, scripts, and binaries in your code using the same techniques as mentioned earlier (Terraform `module` with `source` URL and `gruntwork-install` with the `--repo` param).

 While this approach works, it obviously has some downsides:

-1. You have to do a lot of work to copy the  repos, releases, and pre-compiled binaries up-front.
+1. You have to do a lot of work up-front to copy the  repos, releases, and pre-compiled binaries and update internal links.
-1. You have to do more work to run this process on a regular basis and deal with merging in changes.
+1. You have to do more work to run this process on a regular basis and deal with merging conflicts.
-1. If your team isn't directly using the Gruntwork GitHub repos on a regular basis, then you're less to participate in issues and pull requests, and you won't be benefitting as much from the Gruntwork community.
+1. If your team isn't directly using the Gruntwork GitHub repos on a regular basis, then you're less likely to participate in issues and pull requests, and you won't be benefitting as much from the Gruntwork community.

 So, whenever possible, use option #1, referencing Gruntwork repos directly.
 If your team relies on NPM, Docker Hub, Maven Central, or the Terraform Registry, this is no different!
 However, if your company completely bans all outside sources, then follow the instructions above to fork our code.